“Our Mutual Friend”: Actors, Drunks and Jews

 ‘Glad to hear you say so,’ rejoined Miss Abbey.
 ‘You ought to know, if anybody does.’
 [4:12]

 So much for ‘not whilst I’m on duty, ma’am.’
 It’s like those bits of Thackeray’s Barry Lyndon in which he reflects how, in the eighteenth-century, everyone in Britain was drunk all the time.
 Dickens, as I have had occasion to note previously on this blog, liked a drink.
 He very much liked a drink.
-He carried brandy in a flask with him wherever he went, enjoyed various types of punch, champagne, wine and sherry (he also smoked like a factor chimney, of course: it adds up to a thumbs-down, health wise).
+He carried brandy in a flask with him wherever he went, enjoyed various types of punch, champagne, wine and sherry (he also smoked like a factory chimney, of course, which adds a big thumbs-down, health wise).

 The last piece of writing Dickens put down on paper was the passage of Edwin Drood that completed the third (of six) monthly instalments, after which he went in for dinner, had a stroke and died.
 But the penultimate piece of writing Dickens undertook was rather different.
 The previous day he had gone down into the cellar of Gad’s Hill with a notebook to take stock of all the booze he had stored down there.